 She is indeed a total badass.
 Thirty-year-old bisexual LGBT activist Xiao Tie is the director of Beijing’s LGBT Centre and one of Beijing’s most prominent young figureheads.
 Her campaigns for LGBT rights have gained international attention, most notably those protesting ‘gay conversion’ treatment, that is still a widespread problem in China.
 The authorities are aware of those facts.
 I don’t think she is in immediate trouble, but she has been prevented from attending events (ie. a discussion of Women’s Rights in China at The Bookworm’s Literary Festival this March) with the threat of detention.
 This threat could be realised at any time, so she has to monitor her every interaction, whether in public on or social media.

-Xiao Tie is among a group of young activists of both sexes who campaign for gender equality and LGBT rights.
+Xiao Tie is among a group of young activists who campaign for gender equality and LGBT rights.
 The ‘Feminist Five’ and their allies are prominent figures in the press (both national and international) and are thus potential targets for the authorities, wumaodang (the fifty cents party) and criticism from Chinese citizens.
 They are fully aware of this risk, but they are not likely to stop working towards what they believe is right for the country.

 Is the Chinese word for ‘feminism’ as stigmatized in Chinese as in English?